-Burnt Meadow Mountain Trail is a 3.6 mile lightly trafficked loop trail located near Brownfield, ME that offers scenic views.
-The trail is rated as moderate and primarily used for hiking.
+Burnt Meadow Mountain Trail is a 3.6 mile lightly trafficked loop trail located near Brownfield, ME that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
 Dogs are also able to use this trail.

 The Blue trail starts at the very right most point of the grassy parking area directly off the road.
 The trail head sign is just inside the tree line - about 100 ft from the road.
 The Blue Trail named "North Peak Trail" will split and you have a choice of the "Blue Trail" or the "Yellow Trail (Twin Brooks Trail)".
 The Blue Trail is the most direct to the summit and most agressive climbing through woods trails and up rock faces.
 The Yellow Trail is longer and more gradual assecent to the top.
 Going up the Blue Trail and down the Yellow Trail will give you an easier decent.
 The Blue Trail can take about 3 hours round trip while going up the Blue Trail and down the Yellow Trail can take about 4 hours.
 The Yellow Trail has a nice spring and brooks along the trail.